borbware/unity-basics-course/unity-basics/0-what-is-unity.md

 title: Unity Basics 0.
 What is Unity
 marp: true
 paginate: true
+math: mathjax
 ---
 <!-- headingDivider: 3 -->
 <!-- class: invert -->

 # 0. What is Unity

 ## About Unity

 * A commercial closed-source game engine
 * Free to use for projects under $100 000 revenue
 * Pretty much the industry standard
-	* -> Plenty of resources available online!
+	* $\Rightarrow$ Plenty of resources available online!
 * Much used especially in game jams & mobile
 * A huge "kitchen sink" software: you won't ever need all the features
 * Made originally for 3D games ("Unity3D")
 * Can be used for 2D & 3D
 * uses the C# programming language for scripting

 ## Games made with Unity

 * *My Summer Car*, Johannes Rojolan tekemä suomalaiselle maaseudulle sijoittuva autonrakennussimulaattori